Beyond the Daisy Chain: Running and the 3D EFT View of Supercooled Phase Transitions: Conclusions

 In this work we have analysed the theoretical uncertainties associated with different resummation schemes for the finite-temperature effective potential in classically scale-invariant dark photon models undergoing a first-order phase transition.
 The properties of the transition, and thus the resulting gravitational wave signal, depend sensitively on the treatment of thermal and radiative corrections.
 We have compared the OPA without running or Daisy corrections, the 4D HT expansion with Daisy resummation, and the 3D DR effective field theory up to two loops.

 Our analysis shows that the inclusion of running couplings is essential for obtaining stable and physically meaningful results.
 In particular, two-loop DR provides a theoretically robust benchmark, reducing the residual dependence on the renormalisation scale.
-By using it to guide the choice of the renormalisation scale $\mu$ in the 4D calculation, we find that the one-loop Daisy-resummed potential yields predictions in excellent agreement with the two-loop computation.
-This demonstrates that, once the scale is optimally chosen and the running properly incorporated, the simpler 4D one-loop approach remains quantitatively reliable.
+We use the two-loop DR result as a controlled benchmark to fix and interpret the renormalisation-scale choice in the 4D one-loop Daisy treatment.
+With this DR-guided scale setting, the 4D predictions show very good agreement with the two-loop DR results within the expected theory uncertainty.
+The message is thus not that two-loop DR is unnecessary, but that it provides a principled calibration of the residual $\mu$-dependence in the 4D approach, which is useful for scans and for more involved model extensions.
 It should, however, be noted that this conclusion does not necessarily generalise to other models or the non-conformal regime.

 A central quantity in our study is the tunnelling action $S_3(T)$, from which we extract the nucleation temperature $T_n$, the strength parameter $\alpha$, and the inverse duration $\beta/H$.
 We find that the inclusion of running effects can substantially shift $T_n$ and $\beta/H$, while $\alpha$ remains comparatively stable.
 This highlights the importance of renormalisation-group improvement in connecting microscopic dynamics to macroscopic observables such as the gravitational wave spectrum.